If yours is a B2B business and you’re not yet using social media, here are some reasons you should be talking about b2b social networks.

-Whenever I approach B2B business owners in Nigeria, some are reluctant to talk about or even consider using social media in their business.
+Whenever we approach B2B business owners, some are reluctant to talk about or even consider using social media in their business.

 They have the mistaken opinion that social media is only for B2C businesses.
-They tell me that their industry is a boring industry with nothing to post that would be of interest to people on social media.
+They tell us that their industry is a boring industry with nothing to post that would interest people on social media.

 However, this is not true.
-Regardless of the industry, you’re in; there’s always a way for your business to participate in social media.
+Regardless of the industry you’re in, there’s always a way for your business to take part in social media.

 It all boils down to your strategy.
-You need to have a well-documented plan in place with regards to your social media.
+You need to have a well-documented plan in place regarding your social media.

 - your ideal client’s personae